Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/README.md

 | [CommonPool]                | Confines coroutine execution to a shared pool of threads
 | [newSingleThreadContext]    | Create new single-threaded coroutine context
 | [newFixedThreadPoolContext] | Creates new thread pool of a fixed size
-| [Executor.toCoroutineDispatcher][java.util.concurrent.Executor.toCoroutineDispatcher] | Extension to convert any executor
+| [Executor.asCoroutineDispatcher][java.util.concurrent.Executor.asCoroutineDispatcher] | Extension to convert any executor
 | [Unconfined]                | Does not confine coroutine execution in any way

 Synchronization primitives for coroutines: